ervinb/ervinb.github.io/_posts/2019-08-06-upcase-in-go-the-long-way-around.md

 }
 ```

-... but as regexes, exiting Vim, and [character encoding][joelunicode] are often a weak point of
+... but as regexes, exiting Vim, and [character encoding](https://www.joelonsoftware.com/2003/10/08/the-absolute-minimum-every-software-developer-absolutely-positively-must-know-about-unicode-and-character-sets-no-excuses/) are often a weak point of
 many of us, I've decided to dig deeper, and see how Go implements `IsUpper`.
 It turned out
 to be a good refresher about some basics, which often get overlooked or are taken for granted.